judytabbal/dynCogPD/ReadMe.txt

 - Inputs  : includes necessary input variables (to be used in the code, automatically loaded in the code)
 - Results : includes two subfolders : conn-PLV (to save connectivity results) and state-ICA (to save ICA results), each divided into HC (control group) and PD (patient group)
-- Toolbox : includes fieldTrip and OpenMEEG toolbox (to be used in the code, automatically loaded in the code)
 - Code    : includes two subfolders : Function folder (that contains necessary functions used at each step) and Main Scripts folder (that contains the two main scripts to run called : 'run_pipeline.m' and 'run_microstats.m')